You don’t have a time problem. You have a fit problem.

 **The Eisenhower Matrix is a time management technique that categorizes tasks into four quadrants based on urgency and importance, directing attention toward strategic work that would otherwise be crowded out by reactive demands.** The Eisenhower Matrix differs from to-do lists in that it forces a binary classification on two dimensions before action, while to-do lists present tasks in a flat sequence.

 Quadrant 2 – important but not urgent – is where strategic work lives, and it is the quadrant most people neglect.
-As Claessens and colleagues found in their review of 32 empirical studies, prioritization behaviors were consistently linked to higher felt control of time [2].
+As Claessens and colleagues found in their review of 32 empirical studies, planning and prioritization behaviors were among the most frequently studied components of effective time management [2].

 **A team lead spends Monday morning categorizing her 23 open tasks into the four quadrants.** She discovers that 14 of them are urgent but not important (Quadrant 3) – delegatable or deferrable.
 The three Quadrant 2 items that actually move her projects forward get scheduled into her peak hours.

 Best for sorting problems.
+Breaks down when you have too few tasks to require triage, or when external authority controls your priorities and the quadrant classification is irrelevant.
 Doesn’t help with execution – pair it with time blocking for a complete system.

 Once tasks are sorted, the next question is when to schedule them.
 That’s where biology enters the picture.